-The scheme takes water from three bores located in a vineyard close to the Wairoa River, just south of the Wairoa River Bridge (SH 6).
+The scheme takes water from three bores located in a vineyard close to the Wairoa River, just south of the Wairoa River Bridge (SH6).
 The bore headworks were upgraded in 2010 to raise them above the 50-year flood plain.

-In drought conditions water may be more difficult to source from the bores, however water can also be sourced from the Richmond Water Supply to offset restrictions within the reservoir zone.
+In drought or emergency conditions water can also be sourced from the Richmond Water Supply to offset restrictions within the reservoir zone.
+The new Wakefield supply (project 150184) will provide another backup source for Brightwater.

 The supply serves a mix of urban and rural lifestyle/agricultural properties with few commercial properties.
-There are 880 metered connections (June 2014) and 253 restricted rural connections (May 2014), a total estimated population of approximately 2,700.
+There are 1057 metered connections (June 2015) and 253 restricted rural connections (May 2014), a total estimated population of approximately 2,700.